 - Contact information for the landlord in case the tenant has any questions or concerns.

-Landlords and tenants are both required to retain copies of all written notices for their records.
-Landlords should also make sure that the language they use is not discriminatory and complies with all applicable laws and regulations.
+Landlords and tenants have to save copies of all written notices for their documentation.
+Additionally, landlords should guarantee that the words they use comply with all applicable laws and guidelines and that they are not discriminatory.

 Alternate Communication Methods for Landlords